 Rheumatoid arthritis causes swelling in the synovial membranes that cover the knee joint.
 A person with rheumatoid arthritis may experience pain and stiffness in their knees.

 A person may experience pain in the knee when they straighten their leg because arthritis can cause the joints to swell, making them feel stiff and painful.
+This can also occur due to fluid building up in the joint and collecting in the back portion of the knee.

 Treatment

-• Switching to low-impact exercise: Cycling and swimming can put less stress on the knee joints than running or tennis.
+- Switching to low impact exercise: Cycling and swimming can put less stress on the knee joints than running or tennis.

-• Physical therapy: This can help to increase a person’s range of motion, flexibility, and strength in the legs.
+- Physical therapy: This can help to increase a person’s range of motion, flexibility, and strength in the legs.

-• Pain medication: NSAIDs, such as ibuprofen, and corticosteroids can improve swelling and pain.
+- Pain medication: NSAIDs, such as ibuprofen and corticosteroids, can improve swelling and pain.

 Deep vein thrombosis (DVT) is a blood clot that forms in one of the body’s deep veins found in the lower leg.